 Whether the Kantonian Rock and Ground type or the Alolan Rock and Electric type, Golem works great against Mega Charizard Y. Not only has Geodude been available since day one, but Alolan Geodude has been super easy to come across since the Alolan variants were added to Pokémon Go.
 If you're bringing either type of Golem to this Mega Raid, you'll want it to know Rock Throw and Stone Edge.

-The Legendary Abundance Pokémon, Landorus is a Ground and Flying type who works well in this Raid thanks to its Rock type attacks, Rock Throw and Rock Slide.
-While it doesn't get STAB from these attacks, its stats more than make up for that.
+The Legendary Abundance Pokémon, Landorus is the last of our top counters, but specifically his Incarnate forme.
+Although he's a Ground and Flying type with no type advantage, he has access to the Rock type attacks, Rock Throw and Rock Slide.
+While he doesn't get STAB from these attacks nor the same type Mega Boost from Mega Aerodactyl, his stats more than make up for that.
 It brings no notable weaknesses or resistances to this fight, but having been in Raids and featured as a reward encounter for the Pokémon Go Battle League, many players have at least one or two in their roster.

 - Lunatone with Rock Throw and Rock Slide